 Minecraft Party Decorating

 We had the party outside so decorating was simple.
 We put up our pop-up shade canopy and decorated it with lime green streamers and a Minecraft Birthday Banner.
-We also made Minecraft sign-style signs for the food table (“Nom Nom Table”), the “Crafting Table, and the restroom, as well as a “Welcome to the Party!” sign (those signs are in the Minecraft birthday party printables file you can get at the bottom of this post).
+We also made Minecraft sign-style signs for the food table (“Nom Nom Table”), the “Crafting Table, and the restroom, as well as a “Welcome to the Party!” sign (Download the Minecraft designs I have from my free resource library (get the password to the library in the form at the bottom of this post).
 We covered our big plastic tables with green and brown plastic tablecloths from the party store and used square plates whenever we could.
-We also brought out Alexander’s various Minecraft swords and toys.
+We also brought out Alexa’s various Minecraft swords and toys.
 Oh, and we put a big black Enderdragon (more on that later) and some Creeper heads on our garage door.

 Minecraft Birthday Party Games

-Alexander’s party was three hours long and he wanted lots of things to do, so we went searching on the Internet for fun ideas.
+Alexa’s party was three hours long and she wanted lots of things to do, so we went searching on the Internet for fun ideas.
 Here’s what we ended up doing:

 - Creeper Dodgeball